TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

 .. include:: /Includes.rst.txt
+.. index:: Content elements; Wizard
 .. _content-element-wizard:

 ==========================================
-Add Elements to the Content Element Wizard
+Add elements to the content element wizard
 ==========================================

 The content elements wizard is opened when a new content element is